CTFd/CTFd/README.md

 ## Support
 To get basic support, you can join the [CTFd Slack Community](https://slack.ctfd.io/): [![CTFd Slack](https://slack.ctfd.io/badge.svg)](https://slack.ctfd.io/)

-If you prefer commercial support or have a special project, send us an email: [support@ctfd.io](mailto:support@ctfd.io).
+If you prefer commercial support or have a special project, feel free to [contact us](https://ctfd.io/contact/).

 ## Managed Hosting
 Looking to use CTFd but don't want to deal with managing infrastructure?
 Check out [the CTFd website](https://ctfd.io/) for managed CTFd deployments.